-Google is also using AI on its new Google Clips wearable camera, which uses AI to only capture and keep particularly memorable moments.
-It uses an algorithm that understands the basics about photography so it doesn’t waste time processing images that would definitely not make the final cut of a highlights reel.
-For example, it auto-deletes photographs with a finger in the frame and out-of-focus images, and favours those that comply with the general rule-of-thirds concept of how to frame a photo.
+The world is not necessarily ready for the full implications of AI cameras.
+Google used AI on its Google Clips wearable camera, which used AI to capture and keep only particularly memorable moments.
+It used an algorithm that understood the basics about photography so it didn’t waste time processing images that would definitely not make the final cut of a highlights reel.
+For example, it auto-deleted photographs with a finger in the frame and out-of-focus images, and favoured those that comply with the general rule-of-thirds concept of how to frame a photo.

 What is computational photography?

-LG’s V30S ThinQ phone allows the user to select a professional image on its Graphy app and apply the same white balance, shutter speed, aperture and ISO.
-LG also just announced Vision A, an image recognition engine that uses a neural network trained on 100 million images, which recommends how to set the camera.
+As far back as the LG V30S ThinQ phone, LG has been using AI for imaging.
+It allows the user to select a professional image on its Graphy app and apply the same white balance, shutter speed, aperture and ISO.
+LG also introduced Vision A, an image recognition engine that uses a neural network trained on 100 million images, which recommends how to set the camera.
 It even detects reflections in the picture, the angle of the shot, and the amount of available light.

 Depth sensors and blurry backgrounds

-In recent years we've seen many dual-lens phone cameras use two lenses to produce aesthetically pleasing images that have a blurry background around the main subject.
+In recent years we've seen many multi-lens phone cameras use two or more lenses to produce aesthetically pleasing images that have a blurry background around the main subject.
 People (and, therefore, Instagram) love blurry backgrounds, but instead of using dual-lens cameras or picking up a DSLR and manually manipulating the depth of field, AI can now do it for you.